MrChromebox/scripts/README.md

 **setup-firmware.sh** allows for the installation of custom firmware (full ROM) and/or an updated legacy boot payload (via either the RW_LEGACY or BOOT_STUB firmware region) on supported ChromeOS devices.

 It also includes functionality to set the stock firmware boot flags (via gbb_utility), and to set the device's hardware ID (also via gbb_utility).
 This script can be used to restore the stock firmware on a Haswell or Broadwell ChromeBox, either from a backup file (on USB) or from a generic recovery image firmware file (which it will download).
 If the latter is used, the device-specific VPD (vital product data) is extracted from the running firmware and merged with the generic firmware file, to ensure the device's unique MAC address, serial #, etc are maintained.
-On Baytrail devices, when flashing the BOOT_STUB, a backup is automatically saved in the (unused) RW_LEGACY region, from which it can later be restored.
+On Baytrail devices, when flashing the BOOT_STUB, a backup is automatically saved in the (unused) RW_LEGACY region, from which it can later be restored (via this same script).

 Supported Devices: